The HyperTexts

 the Grand Wizards of the KKK.
 Should Christians support Israel, no matter what,

-or should Christians only support Israel if Israel acts with compassion and
+or should Christians only support Israel when Israel acts with compassion and

 justice?

-According to the Bible itself, Christians should not support anyone who harms
+According to the Bible as I understand it, Christians should not support anyone who harms

 women and children unjustly.